 Police Officers will use only the amount of force necessary and reasonable under the circumstances to control a situation, make an arrest, overcome resistance to arrest, or defend themselves or others from harm.
-Police officers shall be instructed on Greenville Police Department's Policy and Procedures Manual regarding the various authorized responses to resistance and aggression before being authorized to carry firearms and/or any other weapons.
+Police officers shall be instructed on Greenville Police Department's Policy and Procedures regarding the various authorized responses to resistance and aggression before being authorized to carry firearms and/or any other weapons.
 Personnel shall receive in-service training on firearms and the RRA policy at least annually.
-Greenville Police Department's Policy and Procedures Manual, Chapter 1, Section 1.3.1 Response to Resistance and Aggression (RRA) and Chapter 41, Section 41.2.11 Pursuit of Motor Vehicles, details the Department's policy concerning Response to RRA.
+Greenville Police Department's Policy and Procedures, Chapter 1, Section 1.3.3 Response to Resistance and Aggression (RRA) details the Department's policy concerning Response to RRA.